-This hand forged Shirogami #1 Santoku by Isamitsu with hammered kurochi finish and stunning two tone maple and burberry handle rests easily in your hand.
+This handmade Santoku knife in Shirogami #1 by Isamitsu is the knife for you!
+With a hammered kurochi finish and stunning two-tone maple and burberry handle rests easily in your hand.

-For those that don't mind a little taking care of their equipment, this White Steel #1 Santoku, made out ofhigh carbon steel, is an ideal solution.
-This is a versatile knife that will easily slice anything from diakon to chicken.
-Hand forged Shirogami #1 is an incredibly challenging material to forge due to the composition and requires the the highest skill.
+For those that don't mind taking care of their equipment, this White Steel #1 Japanese Santoku, knife made out of high carbon steel, is an ideal solution.
+This is a versatile knife that will easily slice anything from daikon to chicken.
+Hand forged Shirogami #1 is an incredibly challenging material to forge due to the composition and requires the highest skill.

 Ideal for: Chopping, slicing, dicing, and julienning.

 Useful on food types: Small to medium proteins, variety of vegetables including carrots, onions, garlic, peppers, and lettuce.

 Handmade Santoku Knife Shirogami #1 (White Steel #1)

 Handle Length: 128 mm